Home Bookmakers Tips Bonuses

 Locks to make the squad (Odds < 1.10)

-The odds to make the England World Cup squad highlight a clear group of near-certainties.
-England's key players lead the market at extremely short prices, with Jordan Pickford, Harry Kane, Bukayo Saka, Declan Rice, and Phil Foden all trading close to 1.03-1.08.
-They're joined by rising stars like Elliot Anderson, Morgan Rogers and Dean Henderson at 1.10.
+The odds to make the England World Cup squad highlight a group of near-certainties.
+England's key players lead the market at extremely short prices, with Jordan Pickford, Harry Kane, Bukayo Saka, Declan Rice, and Marc Guehi all trading close to 1.02-1.04.
+They're joined by stars like Jude Bellingham, Nico O'Reilly and Cole Palmer at 1.10-1.12.

 Players in contention (Odds 1.50-5.00)

 The England World Cup squad odds to be selected reveal a lively fight for the remaining spots.
-Jarrod Bowen, Adam Wharton and Noni Madueke look closest to convincing Tuchel.
-Players like Ollie Watkins, Nick Pope and Jarell Quansah are still very much in the conversation.
-Further down the list, familiar names such as Jack Grealish, Conor Gallagher and Harry Maguire have far tougher odds.
-Don't get it wrong, these are proven players who've delivered for England before.
+James Trafford, Jarrod Bowen, and Ollie Watkins are still very much in the conversation.
+Further down the list, familiar names such as Trent Alexander-Arnold, Adam Wharton and Morgan Gibbs-White have far tougher odds.
+Don't get it wrong, these are proven players who could deliver for England.
 It's simply that the race has become so crowded that even established stars are under pressure.

 Best value bets in England squad odds 2026